AdobeDocs/testing.fr-FR/help/testing/tables.md

 <tdcolspan="3">14, 15 and 16</td>
 </tr>
 </table> -->
----
-description: Learn how to sign in to the Experience Cloud, manage passwords and notifications, and specify a default landing page.
-keywords: core services
-seo-description: Learn how to sign in to the Experience Cloud, manage passwords and notifications, and specify a default landing page.
-seo-title: Sign in and manage your profile settings
-solution: Marketing Cloud
-title: Sign in and manage your profile settings
-uuid: c1e13b99-0069-4fdb-8d72-ddcec3ed1121
-index: y
-internal: n
-snippet: y
-translate: y
----

-# Sign in and manage your profile settings
+## Sign in and manage your profile settings

 >[!NOTE]
 >